OUR SERVICES

 Recording Studios

 Recording studios work best when acoustics, monitoring and the feel of the room support the way it is used.
-We design rooms that remain stable, accurate and comfortable over long sessions, with performance that stays consistent over time.
+We design recording studios that remain stable, accurate and comfortable over long sessions, with performance that stays consistent over time.

 Each space is shaped around the role of the room, the monitoring system, the host building’s acoustic behaviour, and the equipment, layout and atmosphere the client is looking for.